vi4m/swiftbox/README.md

 `client` is a `TCPStatsDClient` or `UDPStatsDClient` instance.

 #### Custom Handlers
-To create custom handlers conform to `MetricsHandler` class
+To create custom handlers, conform to `MetricsHandler` class.

 ## Microservice contract
 Microservice contract for Vapor application that exposes basic service metadata.